 100 g of Lion's Mane mushroom does contain a total Vitamin D (D2 + D3) content of 0.8 IU, equivalent to 0.02 microgram.However, it is essential to note that this is a minimal amount of vitamin D, and Lion's Mane mushrooms should not be relied upon as a significant source of this nutrient.

-Lion's mine boasts one of the healthiest nutrient profiles—the functional fungus is low in unhealthy fats, carbs, and calories, making it ideal for people working on their weight loss journey.
+Lion's Mane boasts one of the healthiest nutrient profiles—the functional fungus is low in unhealthy fats, carbs, and calories, making it ideal for people working on their weight loss journey.
 Moreover, this functional fungus contains B vitamins, D and C, and minerals like selenium, iron, potassium, calcium, and even phosphorous.

 It is also worth noting that this functional fungus is high in bioactive substances that boost the brain cells' health, stimulate antioxidant activity, and promote overall health.
 The good thing is that this mushroom is extremely easy to include in your diet—use its powder in your beverage or use fresh mushrooms for cooking.

-However, before you eat Lion's mane mushroom, talk to your doctor to determine the best Lion's mane dosage.
+However, before you eat Lion's mane medicinal mushroom, talk to your doctor to determine the best Lion's mane dosage.
 A good dosage of these edible mushrooms will help you enjoy the health benefits of Lion's Mane without side effects.

 Have you used Lion's mane mushrooms?
 Did you cook the fresh mushroom or use a supplement?
 Let us know in the comments.

-- Mushroom, lion's mane, (1)https://fdc.nal.usda.gov/fdc-app.html#/food-details/1999626/nutrients
+- Mushroom, lion's Mane, (1)https://fdc.nal.usda.gov/fdc-app.html#/food-details/1999626/nutrients